cyberark/secretless-broker/test/pg_handler/README.md

 $ docker-compose up -d pg
 ```

-Now you can run `secretless` in a terminal:
+Now you can run `secretless-broker` in a terminal:

 ```sh-session
 $ ./run_dev